peterhinch/micropython-async/v3/docs/DRIVERS.md

 executed by a publishing task.
 If a function used as an `agent` throws an exception, the traceback will point to a `Broker.publish` call.

-The `Broker` class does not throw exceptions.
+The `Broker` class throws a `ValueError` if `.subscribe` is called with an invalid `agent` type.
 There are a number of non-fatal conditions which can occur such as a queue overflow or an attempt to unsubscribe an `agent` twice.
-The `Broker` will report these if `Broker.Verboase=True`.
+The `Broker` will report these if `Broker.Verbose=True`.

 ###### [Contents](./DRIVERS.md#0-contents)